inchworks/picinch/docs/index.md

 ## Limitations
 The following may be addressed in future updates:
-- Support for competitions and judging is a work in progress.
+- Support for competitions and judging requires the ability to edit the SQL database, as no forms have been implemented yet to setup tags and edit topic specifications.
+- There is no provision to integrate competition mode into the normal operation as a photo gallery.
 - HEIC images and HEVC videos are not supported.

 The following are unlikely to change: